mattiasinokuchi/little-census/README.md

 ## About

-Visitor counter and queue web app for restricted events due to Covid-19
+Web app for counting people at events restricted due to Covid-19